deskpro/deskproapps-boilerplate-react/README.md

 ## Installation

 This project requires [Deskpro Apps Tool](https://github.com/deskpro/deskproapps-dpat) to be installed alongside the other dependencies.
 You can install [Deskpro Apps Tool](https://github.com/deskpro/deskproapps-dpat) either locally or globally.
-We recommend to install it globally so you have it always availabe
+We recommend to install it globally so you have it always available, regardless of how many apps you develop.

 To install the dependencies and [Deskpro Apps Tool](https://github.com/deskpro/deskproapps-dpat) locally, run: